183

 .AVIATION...

-Friday afternoon.
-MOD up/downdrafts in lee of mountains.
+LLWS in lee (east) of mountains.

 &&